 Have you ever wondered how will your content reach the audience?
 If you have not given it a thought yet then you must because content distribution is an important aspect.
+You should be aware of all the content marketing channels.

 Suppose a director makes a South Indian movie and releases it in America.
 Do you think it will receive the acclamation which it would have, had it been released in India?
 Of course not, because the majority of the population don’t speak the language.